ARTIFACTS OF DECARCERATION + RESTORE BERKELEY (THE PEACE ROOM)

 ABOUT ARTIFACTS OF DECARCERATION

 Spaces for peacemaking are essential to amplifying and fomenting the cultural practices of peacemaking and restorative justice, an ancient alternative to punitive and adversarial processes.
 However, practitioners often lack dedicated spaces for these sensitive and private practices and meetings, and such is the case for the practitioners at the Restorative Justice Center on the UC Berkeley Campus.
-This temporary installation in Room 108 of Virtual Bauer Wurster Hall will create an idealized space for peacemaking.
-During the course of the installation, the Restorative Justice Center will hold circles and processes of all kinds while also providing opportunities for open drop-ins and trainings for the entire university community.
+This temporary installation in Room 108 of Virtual Bauer Wurster Hall will demonstrate an idealized space for peacemaking.
+During the course of the installation, the Restorative Justice Center will host virtual events while also providing opportunities for open drop-ins and trainings for the entire university community.

 ABOUT DEANNA VAN BUREN

 Deanna Van Buren is the Executive Director, Design Director, and Co-Founder of Designing Justice + Designing Spaces (DJDS).
-A pioneering activist, Van Buren has been recognized internationally for her leadership in using architecture, design, and real estate innovations to address the social inequities behind the mass incarceration crisis.
-Her 2017 TEDWomen talk on what a world without prisons could look like has been viewed more than one million times, and she is the only architect to have been awarded the Rauschenberg Artist as Activist fellowship.
+A pioneering activist and one of fewer than 500 Black female architects in the U.S., Van Buren has been recognized internationally for her leadership in using architecture, design, and real estate innovations to address the social inequities behind the mass incarceration crisis.
+Van Buren was profiled by The New York Times in March 2020, and her 2017 TEDWomen talk on what a world without prisons could look like has been viewed more than one million times, and she is the only architect to have been awarded the Rauschenberg Artist as Activist fellowship.

 Van Buren is also the recipient of UC Berkeley’s prestigious 2018 Berkeley-Rupp Architecture Prize and Professorship, which awards $100,000 biannually to a design practitioner who has made a significant contribution to advancing gender equity in architecture, and whose work emphasizes a commitment to sustainability and community.
 Her other honors include the 2018 Bicentenary Medal of the Royal Society of Arts, for her efforts in transforming justice through design, and Architectural Record’s Women in Architecture Award.
 In 2018, Architect Magazine recognized DJDS as one of its seven “champions of social change.”